clement-destephen/clement-destephen.github.io/_posts/2022-09-11-viola-da-gamba.markdown

 A few years ago I started building a Viola da Gamba under the guidance of [Gesina Liedmeier](https://www.liedmeier.nl/home).

-The original model is from a 1629 Alto viola from the reknowned british maker Henry Jaye.
+The original model is from a 1629 Alto viola from the renowned british maker Henry Jaye.

 {% include image-gallery.html folder="/assets/images/viole/0_plan" %}